 Botswana - Kujwana

-By day you might ride alongside herds of buffalo, watch wildebeest frolic out on the plains or gaze at a pod of hippo in the water.
+By day you could ride alongside herds of buffalo, watch wildebeest frolic out on the plains or gaze at a pod of hippo in the water.
 Each evening gather around the fire to recount the day’s adventures before supper is served by candlelight.
 Go to sleep at night as the sounds of Africa drift all around you.

 The seasonality of the Delta is fascinating.
 Flood waters generally arrive in May or June and turn the area into a watery wonderland.
 Where the water is high the horses wade from island to island, but along the margins the going is firm allowing the pace to increase.
-When the water is lower there are wide open spaces perfect for extended trots and canters.
+When the water is lower there are wide open spaces perfect for longer trots and canters.

 The following times are approximate but the daily pattern is normally a wake-up call to your tent at sun rise (c.
 05:00 in summer and c.
 06:00 in winter).
 In the hotter summer days you would ride from about 06:00 through to 10:30, and in winter from about 07:00 through to 11:30.
 Lunch is back at camp and the afternoons are for resting and relaxing in your tent or by the pool.
 Afternoon tea will usually be about 15:30 before the afternoon activity from 16:00 to 18:00.